A Complete Guide to Critical Illness Cover

 Whether critical illness cover is worth it or not depends on your personal situation, as we mentioned previously.
 However, if you’re considering critical illness insurance, you should ask yourself – could your family cope financially if you were unable to work due to illness?
 Or could you cover your mortgage if you live alone?

 No one wants to think about it and no one thinks it’ll happen to them, but people are struck by critical illnesses each day and the unexpected can always happen.
-It’s hugely important to have plans in place for if the worst should happen, so that you are able to cover your financial commitments and your dependents can continue living comfortably without your usual earnings.
+It’s hugely important to have plans in place for if the worst should happen, so that you are able to cover your financial commitments and your dependants can continue living comfortably without your usual earnings.
 Although it’s inevitably already stressful being diagnosed with a critical illness, having some financial security can make a huge difference in softening the blow, knowing that your bills will be paid and loved ones taken care of.

 What is a good critical illness policy?